brysonsteck/CS6640-Project/README.md

 To run the notebook, you can load it into Jupyter or Google Colab.
 Our code is not set up to take advantage of an NVIDIA GPU as we did not have the resources at this time.
 We have tested this notebook on the following:
 - Google Colab (as of December 2024)
     - Python 3
-    - CPU Compute Backend
+    - CPU Compute Backend, 12GB RAM
+        - You may run out of memory depending on your sample size, purchase a backend with more memory or run locally.
 - Linux
-    - Python 3.10 venv
+    - Python 3.10 venv, 64GB RAM
         - Newer versions of Python **will not** work, you may need to download/install a second Python version.

 ## Experimentation